 - Religious and Spiritual Influences on Health

 - The Therapeutic Environment

-In the Physiological Integrity part of your examination, you will be expected to demonstrate the knowledge and skills necessary promote physical health and wellness by providing care and comfort, reducing client risk potential and managing health alterations.
+In the Physiological Integrity part of your examination, you will be expected to demonstrate the knowledge and skills necessary to promote physical health and wellness by providing care and comfort, reducing client risk potential, and managing health alterations.